SDarioosh/Obsidian-Vault/EEL5632/Presentation 1 Script.md

 To ensure accuracy, the system uses a

-**Kalman Filter** to reduce measurement noise from the sensors.
-The final output is a matrix representing the vehicle's predicted location over time, giving the system a picture of the car's immediate future path."
+**Kalman Filter** to reduce measurement noise from the sensors. it uses vectors to calculate the position of the vehicle over time, and the final output is a matrix representing the vehicle's predicted location over time, giving the system a picture of the car's immediate future path."

 ---